pranagupt/benchmark-hpc-containers/docs/baremetal.rst

     HPL.dat    xhpl

 The ``HPL.dat`` file contains all the inputs which need to be changed according to your system's architecture.
-Refer to the optimisation section for more details.
+Refer to the optimisation section (:ref:`HPL-optimisation`) for more details.
 You can then run the executable as follows::

     $ /opt/openmpi-4.0.4/bin/mpirun -np NUM_OF_CORES xhpl